 For those building loyalty programs, there are both known and unknown unknowns.
-We can take educated guesses at the known unknowns, such as how many members will sign up and what ROI a loyalty program will generate.
-However, the answers to the unknown unknowns come only with experience and vast amounts of data – more data than a single store could ever collect.
+We can make educated guesses at the known unknowns, such as how many members will sign up and what ROI a loyalty program will generate.
+However, the answers to the unknown unknowns come only with experience and vast amounts of data and insights – more data than a single store could ever collect.

-Data is the centre of our universe here at LoyaltyLion, so we want to make sure you’re well equipped with as much of it as possible.
-In a short series of three blog posts, we’ve collated 36 facts, figures and statistics to help you find answers to both the known and the unknown unknowns.
+Data and insights are the centre of our universe here at LoyaltyLion, so we want to make sure you’re well equipped with as much of it as possible.
+In a short series of three blog posts, we’ve collated 36 customer loyalty quotes, facts and statistics to help you find answers to both the known and the unknown unknowns.